World War II - The Chat Pile Ore-Dressing and Beneficiation Mill

 lots of shopping to do for new stuff.
 If the goverment wanted to stimulate the economy of the

-Lead Belt and SE Missouri, they could have started at Valles Mines when zinc went up to $2000/ton, up from $28/ton.
+Lead Belt and SE Missouri, they could start at Valles Mines now that zinc has gone up to $2000/ton, up from $28/ton in 1942.